autonome/metafluff/posts/2002/03/company-policy-it-starts-with-a-cage-containing-five-monkeys/index.md

 ---
 layout: post
-title: Company Policy: It starts with a cage containing five monkeys...
+title: "Company Policy: It starts with a cage containing five monkeys..."
 published_at: 2002-03-29
 date: 2002-03-29
 tags: Jokes